-Are you interested to become a PCSO lotto agent and operate your own PCSO lotto outlet?
+Do you want to know how to become a PCSO lotto agent and start operating your own lotto outlet in the Philippines?

-You might find the jackpot here so read on to understand how to apply, how much the PCSO lotto outlet franchise fee is, and who to contact to be able to run your own PCSO lotto business.
+You might find the jackpot in this business so read on to understand how to apply, how much the PCSO lotto outlet franchise fee is, and who to contact to be able to run your own PCSO lotto business.

 The Philippine Charity Sweepstakes Office or PCSO is the charity arm of the Philippine government, providing funding for essential health and welfare activities.
 The PCSO’s primary earnings come from the public’s payment to enter sweepstakes or lotto draws sponsored by the agency.